GLF CLIMATE ALONGSIDE COP27

 It may be too late to prevent climate change, but we can still protect ourselves from its worst effects by building resilience.

-Indigenous Peoples and local communities must be at the heart of climate action, but they need funding and land rights to make that happen.
+Indigenous Peoples and local communities must be at the heart of climate action, but they need land rights to make that happen.

 Social and environmental justice